 Email Best Practices

-It is estimated that 77% of emails are opened on a mobile device, so it is reccomended to design emails "mobile first".
+It is estimated that 77% of emails are opened on a mobile device, so it is recommended to design emails "mobile first".

 Subject Line & Preheader